nexus-uw/nexus-uw.github.io/_posts/2022-10-30-released-some-basic-docker-containers.md

 # Buy why ssl home?
 1. protect against local network snooping (ie: random cheap iot device, not so friendly guest)
-2. can efforce HTTPS only CSP for self hosted site
+2. can enforce HTTPS only CSP for self hosted site
 3. allows one to enroll their personal domain in [HSTS preload list](https://hstspreload.org/) (since it requires HSTS header to includeSudDomains)

 # links